Yasiel Puig Valdés

 In 2010-2011, he hit .330/.431/.581 with 17 homers, 47 RBI and 78 runs in 89 games for Cienfuegos.
 He also had 15 outfield assists.
 He was 9th in the league in runs, tied Jorge Jhonson for third in triples (6) and tied Giorvis Duvergel for 7th in intentional walks (12).
 In the Cuban All-Star Game that season, he drove in 5 runs for the Occidentales, but they still lost to the Orientales.
 He was then barred from taking part in the league in 2011-2012 as a disciplinary measure for having attempted to leave the island without permission.

 Undeterred, however, Puig defected from Cuba in May of 2012 and managed to establish residence in Mexico, making him a highly sought-after free agent.
 With a deadline capping bonuses for international signings about to come into effect on July 2nd, the Los Angeles Dodgers opened their pocketbooks to ink the young outfielder, shelling out a reported $42 million over 7 years.
 The deal was announced on June 28th, days before the deadline kicked in, and before Puig had been able to obtain a U.S. work visa, forcing him to remain in Mexico for a time before being able to join his new organization.
-It was later revealed that he had been forced to deal with some rather unsavory characters to leave Cuba, as a small-time Miami-based crooked invested $250,000 to underwrite his departure, in return for a 20% cut of Yasiel's future earnings.
+It was later revealed that he had been forced to deal with some rather unsavory characters to leave Cuba, as a small-time Miami-based crook invested $250,000 to underwrite his departure, in return for a 20% cut of Yasiel's future earnings.
 The smugglers who arranged his trip tried to ransom him for additional money, keeping him locked up in a seedy motel near Cancun until he managed to come up with additional funds.
+They were later arrested and convicted of charges of human trafficking.
 He finally made his pro debut with the AZL Dodgers in early August.
 He hit .400 in 9 games and got a quick promotion to the Class A Rancho Cucamonga Quakes, where he hit .327 in 14 games.